personwhofloat/personwhofloat/README.md

 </a>

 - 👋 Hi, I’m @personwhofloat
-- 👀 I’m interested in Computer Vision core problems
+- 👀 I’m interested in Deep Learning, and how to apply it in real life.
-- 🌱 I’m currently learning object detection
+- 🌱 I’m currently learning Secure Machine Learning problem.
-- 💞️ I’m looking to collaborate on solving object detection and scene understanding
+- 💞️ I’m looking to collaborate on SecureML.
 - 📫 How to reach me: email:tson.csp@gmail.com

 <!---